microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 ### Prioritize Writing Tests
 MRTK is a community project, modified by a diverse range of contributors.
 These contributors may not know the details of your bug fix / feature, and accidentally break your feature.
 [MRTK runs continuous integration tests](https://dev.azure.com/aipmr/MixedRealityToolkit-Unity-CI/_build/results?buildId=5428) before completing every pull request.
 Changes that break tests cannot be checked in.
 Therefore, tests are the best way to ensure that other people do not break your feature.

 When you fix a bug, write a test to ensure it does not regress in the future.

-If you add a feature, write tests that verify your feature works.
+If adding a feature, write tests that verify your feature works.
 This is required for all UX features except experimental features.

 ## Coding Conventions
 ### Script license information headers